mathgladiator/roslin/SPEC.md

 # Roslin Specification

-# Let's set the scene

-This document outlines the specification for roslin which is a reactive runtime for board games.
+This document outlines the specification for [roslin](https://github.com/mathgladiator/roslin) which is a reactive runtime for board games.
 Roslin is designed as a UX mirror to [Adama](https://github.com/mathgladiator/adama-lang), and the expectation is that Roslin + Adama = a game.

 **About the name:** [roslin](https://en.wikipedia.org/wiki/Laura_Roslin) is derived from [Battlestar Galatica](https://www.imdb.com/title/tt0407362/) which is how the author and his wife named their goats.

 ## Goals &amp; Requirements

-* Provide a fantastic user experience for board game players on multiple devices (tv, gameboard, phone, tablet)
+* Provide a fantastic user experience for board game players on multiple devices (tv, [gameboard](https://lastgameboard.com/), phone, tablet)
 * Serve as a mostly-logic-free template engine to turn a streaming-JSON object into an interactive image.
 * Small footprint and lean implementation for low-end devices and battery friendly execution
 * The format should be easily edited by humans and tools

 ## Non-goals

 This runtime should extend beyond board games, but this is the path towards madness.
-The initial version should be 100% focus on board games and the challenges presented by them.
+The initial version should be 100% focused on board games and the challenges presented by them.
 Focus!

 # Format